Angellito10/Data-structure-hash-algorithm/README.md

 2. Quadratic Probing
 3. Chaining.

-For the more understanding I have wrote this code to help me to understand the hash algorithm  in practical, the program I have wrote  will store the staff information into a static array/dynamic array(STL) as follows:
+For the more understanding I have wrote this code to help me to understand the hash algorithm  in practical, the program that I had wrote  will store the staff information into a static array/dynamic array(STL) as follows:

 1. Staff ID no (key) : 8 integer numbers starting from 90020001 until 90020999